Data Center Cabling Mistakes to Avoid

 A monochromatic Data Center can leave you feeling like you’re lost in a sandstorm.
 But using multiple colors without a purpose is just as bad.
 One of these days, somebody else is going to come along and try to make sense of your color-coding, and they’ll end up being very frustrated if there isn’t one.
 Choose colors with a purpose, and add the color key to your documentation.

-Retracing your steps to locate a problem is frustrating and time-consuming.
-Take the time to test each cable as you go, and don’t move on until you know its working.
-If there’s a problem, you’ll know exactly which cable is causing it.
+Take the time to test each wire as you go, and don’t move on until you know its working.
+If there’s a problem, you’ll know which cable is causing it.

 Almost every mistake can be traced back to trying to get an unpleasant task over with as quickly as possible.
 Take the time to do it right.
 You’ll thank yourself later, and so will everyone who follows behind you.